jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 insider attacks cost the most, at USD 4.99 million, but were only 7% of all breach pathways.
 See Figure 7.

-**Figure 7.** *A bar chart showing the cost and frequency of a data breach by initial attack vector, measured in USD millions and percentage of all breaches.
-The chart shows the cost and percentage for various attack vectors.*

-*   **USD 4.81M** The average cost of a breach when attackers used compromised credentials, which happened in 16% of the breach cases studied.
+![Image of Figure 7.
+Measured in USD millions; percentage of all breaches Cost and frequency of a data breach by initial attack vector USD 4.81M The average cost of a breach when attackers used compromised credentials, which happened in 16% of the breach cases studied.]

 ### Credential-based attacks took longer to identify and contain
 Whether credentials were stolen or used by malicious insiders,